 In this post, we provide the most comprehensive list of SAT study tips and test taking strategies to score well.
 We’re going to tell you what you need to know to ace any section of the test, whether it’s SAT Math or SAT Reading.
 If you want to excel on the SAT to help your college application stand out, you’ll love this list.
-Let’s get started.
+Let’s get started (by the way, if you’d prefer to read our list of ACT tips, you check them out here).

 If you are planning to go to college, then you might want to know more about the SAT and how it can make or break your chances of getting admitted in the college or university of your choice.